mayyamark/GIFmaster/README.md

 ## Tests

 End-to-end [Cypress](https://www.cypress.io/) tests are available.
-To run them, use the command below:
+To run them, open a Terminal in the root directory use the command below:

 ```sh
 yarn cy:open